Love & Carrots strives to revive the knowledge of growing food that was once passed from generation to generation.

 Julia Umiker, joined Love & Carrots in 2014 as a Farm Apprentice.
 Her aptitude for operations logistics and collaborative management were immediately evident leading her into the key role of Operations Manager.
 Julia sees her work with Love & Carrots as a turning point in her career, aligning her professional skill set with her personal commitment to improving our treatment of the environment around us.
 Julia can be reached at: [email protected]

-Urban Farmer, Carly Mercer, previously worked on food issues at an advocacy group before taking the fight for access to good food directly to people’s backyards (front yards too!)
+Director of Garden Programming, Carly Mercer, previously worked on food issues at an advocacy group before taking the fight for access to good food directly to people’s backyards (front yards too!)
 She has apprenticed on farms from Costa Rica to Maine, volunteered at Eco City Farm, and participated in the DC Master Gardener Program.
-Carly joined Love and Carrots in 2014 and is passionate about urban agriculture and teaching people how to grow their own food.
+Carly joined Love & Carrots in 2014 and is passionate about urban agriculture and teaching people how to grow their own food.

 partner, Horticulture Director